 Get yourself comfortably positioned in the seat of the leg press machine so that you can support yourself and the weight.
 You only need to have half of each foot on the machine with a close stance, rather than the usual distance apart.
 Once you’re ready, push down with your feet as you contract your calves to move the plate the furthest you can.
 Do not engage your legs.
 Otherwise, your calves will not see the benefit.

-Donkey raises are one of the more obscure exercises on the list but they're great at building up your calves.
+Donkey raises are among the more obscure exercises on the list, but they’re great at building up your calves.
 You will need a partner for this one.
-Keep your back straight to make sure that you are in the safest, best position to work your calves.
+Keep your back straight to ensure that you are in the safest, best position to work your calves.
 Lean over and support yourself by placing your hands on a bench or a wall.
 With your partner perched on your back safely, contract your calves to lift their weight upwards.
 The forward lean of your own body will hit your calves in a different way to most of the other exercises on the list.

 Finally, the standing deficit calf raise.
 This is almost the same as the first exercise, but it does have variation, which is going to change the angle and the contraction.